-A sample answer is provided below.

-Question 2 a.
-Three internal factors Internal factors or risks might include the availability of resources, changes in company policy or politics, or an unforeseen complication in the project plan. (maximum 25-word limit) Alternative factors may be provided.
-Answers are correct if the assessor can confirm factors could impact the project scope. b.
-Three external factors External factors or risks might include economic conditions, changes in custome requirements, or competition from other companies. (maximum 25-word limit) Alternative factors may be provided.
+Internal factors or risks might include the availability of resources, changes in company policy or politics, or an unforeseen complication in the project plan.

+External factors or risks might include economic conditions, changes in customer requirements, or competition from other companies.

+Alternative factors may be provided.
 Answers are correct if the assessor can confirm factors could impact the project scope.